RayBenefield/Forge-Dev-Kit/feature-requests.md

 abstract this it would be great to be able to use the `activator` or `this` team to keep those conditions generic and not have them be changed or setup for every single team
+ - **Control over what gets displayed in the combat log** - It is crucial for games to be able to update the combat log with significant events in the same way that we can control waypoints, scoring, voice overs, etc. Perhaps using a similar system to navpoints where we have a limit of verbs that we can use.